-Under Section 3.19 A.2 of the ASX Listing Rules, notification of any change in a director's interest in securities held in, or contracts with, the Company must be given within 5 business days after the change has occurred.
-Directors should notify the Company Secretary in writing who will lodge the necessary notification (an Appendix 3Y) with the ASX.
+Under Section 3.19A.2 of the ASX Listing Rules, notification of any change in a director's interest in securities must be given within 5 business days after the change has occurred.
+Directors should notify the Company Secretary in writing who will lodge the necessary notification with the ASX.
 The Company Secretary must circulate any notification received to other directors at the next board meeting.